arsh9806/Cool-Animations-And-Transitions/README.md

 # Cool-Animations-And-Transitions
-These are some Cool animations and transition ideas. <br>
+These are some Cool animations and transitions i am currently working on. <br>
 HTML,CSS and vanilla JS is being used.